-The Subsidiary may make loans to companies that are acquiring Project Companies as part of their acquisition finance arrangements.
+The Company may make loans to companies that are acquiring Project Companies as part of their acquisition finance arrangements.
 In such circumstances the vendor will typically provide various warranties for the benefit of the acquirer and its funders in relation to the acquisition.
 Such warranties will be limited in extent and are typically subject to disclosure, time limitations, materiality thresholds and liability caps and to the extent that any loss suffered by the acquirer arises outside the warranties or such limitations or exceeds such caps it will be borne by the acquirer, which may adversely affect the value of the Company's assets and therefore the Net Asset Value of the Company.
-This situation arises in relation to 8 current investments of the Company, representing approximately 19 per cent. (by reference to Net Asset Value) of the Company's current portfolio.
+This situation arises in relation to four investments of the Company as at the Latest Practicable Date, representing approximately 6 per cent. (by reference to Net Asset Value) of the Current Portfolio.